I7-Examples/Bronze/docs/source.txt

 The cord is a fixed in place thing in Tight Passage.
 The description is "A pullcord emerges from the rock just before the walls of the passage turn to mud."
 Understand "pullcord" as the cord.
 Instead of taking the cord, try pulling the cord.
 Instead of pulling the cord: say "You give the cord a hard yank.
 Somewhere above you a very deep bell tolls."; now the Parliamentary Chambers are active; summons runs out in 7 turns from now.
 Instead of pulling the cord when the Parliamentary Chambers are active: say "Instead of the expected toll, there is only a muted thunk -- perhaps you cannot use the bell too many times in too short a period."
 Instead of pulling the cord when the sinister door is unlocked: say "No need to trouble him again."

 A room can be active or still.
-When summons runs out: now the Parliamentary Chambers are still.
+At the time when summons runs out: now the Parliamentary Chambers are still.

 Instead of waiting when the location is Parliamentary Chambers and Parliamentary Chambers are active and the sinister door is locked: